No results for ""

 }

 Server-side SDKs operate for multiple end users concurrently.
 Unlike in client-side SDKs, server-side SDKs do not have a notion of "changing the user context" because contexts or users are directly passed to client method invocations for actions such as evaluating flag variations.
-In server-side SDKs, the only impact of identifying contexts and users is that they are added to the Contexts and Users lists, respectively.
+In server-side SDKs, the only impact of identifying contexts and users is that they are added to the Contexts list.
 However, in most applications this is not needed because they are automatically indexed when used for a flag evaluation.
 Instead, you should provide the evaluation object in a variation or all flags call to get the expected flag evaluation.
 To learn more, read Evaluating flags and Getting all flags.

 To learn more about the differences in how SDKs identify and use users and contexts, read Client-side, server-side, and edge SDKs.